Donnie Edwards

-Donnie Edwards (born April 6, 1973) is a former American football linebacker from San Diego, California.
-He played for thirteen seasons in the National Football League (NFL) for the Kansas City Chiefs and the San Diego Chargers.
-He began his career as an All-American Collegiate at the University of California, Los Angeles.
-He was drafted by the Kansas City Chiefs in the fourth round of the 1996 NFL Draft.
+Donnie Lewis Edwards Jr. (born April 6, 1973) is an American former professional football player who was a linebacker for 13 seasons in the National Football League (NFL) for the Kansas City Chiefs and San Diego Chargers.
+He played college football for the UCLA Bruins, earning third-team All-American honors in 1994.
+He was selected by the Chiefs in the fourth round of the 1996 NFL draft.

 Edwards retired as one of only eight players in the history of the NFL to record more than 20 interceptions and 20 sacks during his career.
 Since his retirement in 2009, Edwards has devoted himself to philanthropic work with the Best Defense Foundation and children from underprivileged backgrounds.

 Early life

 Edwards was born in Chula Vista, California, and is the second of eight brothers and sisters.
-Despite stark financial circumstances, Edwards excelled in school and athletics.
-As a slight linebacker at only 170 pounds, Edwards believed that academics would be his ticket to opportunity.
-He remains an active advocate for education and emphasizes this point in his work with schoolchildren.
+Despite stark financial circumstances, Edwards excelled in school and athletics, where he played football, baseball, and wrestled.
+On the football field, as a slight linebacker at only 170 pounds, Edwards believed that academics would be his ticket to opportunity.
+He remains an active advocate for education, and emphasizes this point in his work with schoolchildren.